LGBTQ rights in Botswana: Living conditions

-Homosexuality has typically been a taboo subject in Botswana, and has been historically seen as a "Western disease" and "un-African", though the early 21st century has seen major advances in the societal perceptions of LGBTQ people.
+Homosexuality has typically been a taboo subject in Botswana, and has been historically seen as a "Western disease" and "un-African", though the early 21st century has seen major changes in the societal perceptions of LGBTQ people.

 In February 2011, the Deputy Speaker of the Botswana National Assembly, Pono Moatlhodi, responded to a proposal to provide condoms to prison inmates engaging in same-sex sexual acts, as a measure to fight HIV/AIDS.
 Moatlhodi said that if he had the power, he would have those who practice homosexuality killed.
 Moatlhodi further said that inmates should learn that by having chosen to break the law, they were imprisoned and thus were responsible for starving themselves of sex.

 In 2010 and 2011, former Botswana President Festus Mogae spoke out against sexual discrimination, saying prejudice was hindering efforts to fight HIV in a country where one in four adults had the disease.
 "We do not want to discriminate.
 Our HIV message applies to everybody.
 If we are fighting stigma associated with sex, let's apply it to sexual discrimination in general."
 He told the British Broadcasting Corporation (BBC) that during his 10 years in office, he had instructed police not to arrest or harass gay people.
 "I could not change the law because that would be unnecessarily stirring up a hornet's nest.
 I was not willing to lose an election on behalf of the gays.
 The majority of our people are still opposed [to homosexuality] so I must convince them first before changing the law unilaterally."

 The U.S. Department of State's 2011 Human Rights Report found that "[t]he country has no law explicitly criminalizing consensual same-sex sexual activity.
 However, what the law describes as 'unnatural acts' are criminalized, and there is widespread belief this is directed toward gay, lesbian, bisexual, and transgender persons.
 Police did not target same-sex activity, and there were no reports of violence against persons based on their sexual orientation or gender identity during the year."

 In September 2016, responding to the deportation of American anti-gay pastor Steven Anderson from Botswana, President Ian Khama said that "we don't want hate speech in this country.
 Let him do it in his own country."

 In November 2018, President Mokgweetsi Masisi, speaking to a crowd, said:

 There are also many people of same sex relationships in this country, who have been violated and have also suffered in silence for fear of being discriminated.
 Just like other citizens, they deserve to have their rights protected.

 On 11 June 2019, the ruling Botswana Democratic Party (BDP) welcomed the judgement of the High Court that decriminalised homosexuality.